eppmc/eppmc.github.io/index.md

         <img src="/assets/img/comp2.png" alt="" width="150" height="150">
       </div>
       <div class="col-sm-9">
-        <h3>Database Dissemination</h3>
+        <h3>Database Distribution</h3>
         Competitors will be given four emotion modeling challenges.
-For each challenge, they will be asked to model moment-to-moment self-report ratings of valence and arousal using 8 recordings of physiology (e.g., electrocardiography, galvanic skin response, and skin temperature).
+For each challenge, they will be asked to model moment-to-moment self-report ratings of valence and arousal using 8 moment-to-moment physiology recordings (e.g., electrocardiography, galvanic skin response, and skin temperature).
       </div>
     </div>
     <div class="col-sm-12">